sahilbishnoi26/teradata-mcp-server/README.md

 - modify the directory path and ensure it is pointing to where you have the server installed
 - add the args so that it looks like:

-Note: you will need to modify the directory path in the args for your system
+Note: you will need to modify the directory path in the args for your system, this needs to be a complete path.
+You may also need to have a complete path to uv in the command as well.
 ```
     "mcp": {
         "servers": {